-- ensures that all members of the engagement team will stay abreast of key issues at OAMR, and take an active role in addressing them. - A Focus on Providing Consistent, Dependable Service to Government Entities.
+- throughout the entire audit process.
+Our approach ensures that all members of the engagement team will stay abreast of key issues at OAMR, and take an active role in addressing them. - A Focus on Providing Consistent, Dependable Service to Government Entities.
 Our primary focus is on serving government entities.
 This translates to more consistent, dependable customer service for OAMR. - Cost Effectiveness.
 Because we rely on experienced professionals to deliver our compliance audit services, we are capable of providing you with the needed assurance and process improvement recommendations in less time.
 Less time on the job translates to less cost.